 With Season 5 of Downton Abbey currently airing in America at the moment, we finally get to continue the addicting story of the Crawley family and their servants, perhaps getting answers to important questions along the way.
 Who did Mary choose?
 When will Miss Bunting take a much needed hike from Tom’s life and our living rooms?
 Will Edith find a way to have her child without everyone finding out her secret?
 Will Carson and Mrs. Hughes ever get together?
 Oh, and did Bates kill Anna’s rapist?

 This season has plenty to hold our interest week after week thanks to Violet’s always hilarious one-liners and of course compelling characters and plot twists that just suck you in…But what happens when Downton comes to an end for another year (already the case for Britain)?
 What could possibly fill the void of a Downton Abbey addiction?
 I give you 25 TV shows that should just about satisfy your Downton Abbey craving:

-The Top 25 Downton Abbey Like Shows
+25 Downton Abbey Like Shows

 (In Alphabetical Order)